Skip navigation

 Duo Access Gateway Azure Sign-On URL

-Copy the url and paste it into the text field in Azure next to the Web drop-down.
+Copy the url and paste it into the text field in the Azure portal next to the Web drop-down.

 Azure App Registration